Planning permit process

 • A website listing

 If public notification is required, it must be carried out for a period of at least 14 consecutive days.
 During this time, any person can make a submission either supporting or objecting to the proposed permit.
-You can find out more on the objection process in the drop-down panel at the bottom of this page.
+You can find out more on the submission process in the drop-down panel at the bottom of this page.

 Step 3.Application assessment and report